docker/docs/docker-cloud/builds/automated-testing.md

 tests **pass** if the `sut` service returns `0`, and **fail** otherwise.

 You can define more than one `docker-compose.test.yml` file if needed.
 Any file that ends in `.test.yml` is used for testing, and the tests run sequentially.
+You can also use [custom build hooks](advanced.md#override-build-test-or-push-commands) to further customize your test behavior.

 > **Note**: If you enable Automated builds, they will also run any tests defined in the `test.yml` files.